 The last part of this verse, is perhaps the best.
 “The Lord will do amazing things among you.”
 Essentially, we can anticipate things that intervene into our tedious and mundane lives.
 Something special is coming.
 We can expect events that amaze us.
 We can deeply appreciate his dramatic presence that changes everything.

-We intend to make him comfortable, in our hearts.
+We intend to make him supremely comfortable, in our hearts.

-Are you “preparing the way of the Lord?”
-You must step in the wind of the Lord, and set in place, like Elijah, the altar in which he will come.
+But are you “preparing the way of the Lord?”
+You must step in the wind of the Spirit and set in place, like Elijah, the altar in which he will come.
 Evil will resist you.
 The darkness becomes an issue.
 You have to ignore it, and press in to building that altar.
 The future holds his plans, and we understand (for the most part) his supreme effort in the hearts of men.
 He will change us, and we will be someone else.